 One of the most common medical problems for endurance athletes is dehydration.
 This is especially relevant for the HURT 100 as conditions on the course can be hot and humid.
-Each runner is solely responsible for monitoring his / her hydration level; race officials will not be weighing participants.
+Runners are solely responsible for monitoring their own hydration level; race officials will not be weighing participants.
 Runners should leave each aid station with a minimum of 32 ounces of water, with 64 ounces being highly recommended.